 How to convert a string to an integer in python :

-In this tutorial, we will learn how to convert a string variable to an integer or a float in python programming language.
-Python automatically assign the data type according to the data stored in the variable.
-Sometimes we have to store a value as string in a variable and then we need to calculate the sum of this variable with other numeric variables.
+In this tutorial, we will learn how to convert a string variable to an integer or a float in Python programming language.
+Python automatically assigns the data type according to the data stored in the variable.
+Sometimes we have to store a value as a string in a variable and then we need to calculate the sum of this variable with other numeric variables.
 In that case, we need to convert the string to an integer value (if we know that it will be integer always).
 For example, take a look at the below program :

 Python program to convert a string to an integer :

 The conversion is simpler than you think.
 Python has one built-in function called int() to make this conversion.
 Wrap the string value with int() and it will return the integer representation of the string.
 Let’s take a look :

 The first variable is a string “1”.
 Using int() will convert it to an integer and we can add it to the other integer ‘2’.
 But, what will be the result if the string first_number holds a different value than a number like below :